 112. Determine that the companies in the Department's NGCG have similar risks to MERC.
-(Department)
+(Department 1st choice as indicated in oral argument handout.
+OAG second choice as indicated in post-oral argument recommended decision alternatives.)

 If the Commission makes this determination it may want to adopt the Department's and OAG's proposed modified Finding 112 and the Department's proposed modified Finding 172.